Pyramids, rivers & coast: belize & Guatemala

 No, but it helps!
 Interpreters and bilingual staff will support you.
 Your willingness to try and connect is what matters most.

-Yes. somos.travel offers fundraising toolkits and leadership coaching to help you make your impact even bigger before you even arrive.
+Yes. somos.travel offers fundraising toolkits and leadership coaching to help you make your impact bigger before you even arrive.

 • Passport